aalacy/storelocatore-scrapers/apify/tayyabaq/storelocator/gosuperpumper_com/README.md

-It is not passing GeoConsistencyValidator because of data this address in site: 1105 S Broadway, ND 28701.
+It is not passing GeoConsistencyValidator because of this address in site: 1105 S Broadway, ND 28701.